biotechlibrary/biotechlibrary/README.md

 # - 👋 Hi, I’m @biotechlibrary

-- My work revolves around using computer vision and machine learning to improve biological research.
-I am particularly interested in computational neuroscience, machine learning and computer vision.
+- I am a bioengineer wearing many hats.
 - **You may contact me at pau.rotger8@gmail.com.**

 ## Here you can find some tools for: